My leads are word-of-mouth referrals. Do I really need a website?

 Avoiding failure

-Many businesses who start out relying on referrals eventually hit a wall where the referral network alone isn’t bringing in enough leads to support their business goals.
+Many businesses that start out relying on referrals eventually hit a wall where the referral network alone isn’t bringing in enough leads to support their business goals.
 According to Department of Treasury data, over 30% of service-based businesses fail after 3 years of operation.
 Managing the finances of a small firm is a constant balance between the number of clients you can manage, the prices you can charge them, and the number of staff employed to share the workload.
-If any of those three levers changes, one of the others needs to change in response to avoid a problem.
+If any of those three levers change, one of the others needs to change in response to avoid a problem.

 How COVID has changed the way your clients are searching for you